Insights > Article > Posted: 2025-Aug-21, Updated: 2026-Mar-01

 tip noise reduction for sliding patio doors

 If you live in a noisy neighbourhood or near a busy street, consider upgrading to triple-pane glass for your sliding patio door.
-The extra layer of glass, combined with insulating gas fills and specialized coatings, significantly reduces outside noise while improving energy efficiency and security.
+The extra layer of glass, combined with insulating gas fills and specialised coatings, significantly reduces outside noise while improving energy efficiency and security.
 Look for doors with asymmetrical glass thickness or laminated glass options to further dampen sound vibrations.
 Check out this article: Sound choices for windows

 Cons of safety glass in sliding patio doors